-Entry fee: $19.95 adults, $11.95 children 2-18, Under 2 free
+Entry fee: $19.95 adults, seniors $17.95, $11.95 children 2-18, under 2 free

 You’ll probably need about 90 minutes to see everything in a relaxed way.
 Try to visit on a Monday or Tuesday, as those are the least crowded days.
 No backpacks are allowed.

-Virtual Tour: if you can’t make it to Phipps or want a preview, click here for Phipps’ virtual tour.
+If you can’t make it to Phipps or want a preview, click here for Phipps’ virtual tour.
 Click here for the Phipps’ pretty and informational Facebook feed, with announcements, photos, plant tips, and recipes.

 I hope you’ve enjoyed my travel guide to the Phipps Conservatory in Pittsburgh.
 If you’d like to visit Phipps Conservatory, pin it for later.